13 Fun Things to Do in Atlantic City

 Brick building with a "Coach" sign beside a blue sign for "Tanger Outlets"

 Where is the fun in going on a vacation without doing some shopping?
-If you are visiting the Shore and would love to engage in the obligatory travel shopping, check out the Tanger Outlets, one of the best places to shop in Atlantic City.
+If you are visiting the shore and would love to engage in the obligatory travel shopping, check out the Tanger Outlets.

 The Tanger Outlets is an open-air mall with over 100 stores offering a wide range of products to choose from.
 Most big-name brands such as Hilfiger, H&M, Coach, and Adidas have stores here.
 Beyond designer outfits and major brands, there are also lots of food options from chocolate and ice cream to delicious pastries and crepes to fuel your shopping spree.